The history of the Omega Seamaster

 Omega Seamaster 300

-The Omega Seamaster 300, released in 1957, was designed as a professional diving watch with advanced functionality.
+Omega released the Seamaster 300 in 1957, designing it as a professional diving watch with advanced functionality.
 It marked a significant evolution in the Seamaster line, combining durability, precision, and water resistance for demanding underwater environments.

 The Seamaster 300 introduced a clear, highly legible dial layout.
 Large, luminous markers and broad hands ensured visibility in low-light underwater conditions.
 The “broad arrow” hour hand, in particular, became an iconic feature of this model.
 It also used Omega’s calibre 501, a reliable automatic movement that underscored its precision and performance.